Powerlearnproject/se-assignment-day-2-git-and-github-typ-i/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

-## FUNDAMENTAL CONCEPTS OF VERSION CONTROL
+- **FUNDAMENTAL CONCEPTS OF VERSION CONTROL
+- something

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?